Application of Station Class Arresters on Underbuilt Distribution Lines

 Effect on Utility & Customer Equipment

 Overvoltage surges caused by line contact can increase distribution voltage to several times normal values.
-For example, contact of a 69 kV with a 13 kV line will raise the distribution feeder voltage by 5 times normal, resulting in 300+V on the secondary side of the distribution transformers near the fault.
+For example, contact of a 69 kV with a 13 kV line will raise the distribution feeder voltage by from 3 to 4 times above normal, resulting in 300+V on the secondary side of the distribution transformers near the fault.
 Such faults are typically lower magnitude but longer duration than lightning surges.

-When a power frequency overvoltage occurs, distribution arresters transfer the surge to ground but immediately overload and become short to earth until the 69 kV breaker clears the event.
-But once the 69 kV line is reenergized, the distribution arresters, already out of the circuit, cannot transfer the second application of high voltage to ground.
+When the power frequency overvoltage hits distribution class arresters, they transfer the surge to ground but immediately overload and become short to earth until the 69 kV breaker clears the event.
+But once the 69 kV line is re-energized, the distribution arresters, already out of the circuit, cannot transfer the second application of high voltage to ground.
 Some portion of the surge will then likely also be transferred to the secondary side of transformers, resulting in risk of damage to customer equipment.

 Basically, the sequence of events in this case is as follows: